 - Protects privacy by imposing restrictions when personal information is collected or disclosed.

 The Act is not intended to replace existing means of obtaining information.
 Some information may already be publicly available.
-Before making a formal request for information, please search the Surrey Police Service’s website to determine if the information you are seeking has already been disclosed.
+Before making a formal request for information, please search Surrey Police Service’s website to determine if the information you are seeking has already been disclosed.

-Requests for Surrey Police Service Records
+Requests for Surrey Police Service records

 A request to access information under the Act must be made in writing.
 To request records from the Surrey Police Service (SPS), please complete the SPS Request for Access to Records form.
 NOTE: This form is for SPS records requests ONLY, not the Surrey RCMP.
 (Surrey RCMP requests: Access to Information and Privacy (ATIP) Online or 604-599-0502).